MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

     - **Security Administrator**

     - **Global Administrator / Company Administrator**

+    > [!NOTE]
+    > If your teant has been migrated to the unified labeling store, your account must have permissions to access the Office 365 Security & Compliance Center.
+[More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

 ## To access the Azure Information Protection blade for the first time